anthonypecchillo/Medical-Data-Visualization/README.md

     - With an API Development Environment platform such as [Postman](https://www.getpostman.com/).  (**Highly recommended.**)

-- Some of the data recorded with key/value pairs that are cryptic to outside consumers.
+- Some of the data is recorded with key/value pairs that are cryptic to outside consumers.
   - Reference the Hospital Compare API Docs to dispell any cognitive data dissonance, specifically, the [*Measures and current data collection periods*](https://www.medicare.gov/hospitalcompare/Data/Data-Updated.html#) database reference.
     - There are multiple datasets referenced here.
 Make sure to read from the appropriate table!
     - **Hint:** In relevant Mortality Rate records, the `score` property has a value representative of the 30-Day Post-Discharge Mortality Rate.